csinva/csinva.github.io/_notes/ai/ai_futures.md

   - carry out experiments and compare against all existing results easily
   - high-level goal: raise the standard of living for everyone everywhere?
   - AI tutoring
-- EU GDPR's "right to an explanation" wording is actually much weaker: "meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject."
+- EU GDPR's "right to an explanation" wording is actually much weaker: "meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject"
 - whataboutery - a method for deflecting questions where one always asks "what about X?" rather than engaging

 ## harms of ai